Special & Unique Collections

-Carnegie Library of Pittsburgh holds many rare and unique collections of historical importance, especially those that illuminate the rich cultural heritage of Pittsburgh and Western Pennsylvania.
+Carnegie Library of Pittsburgh holds many rare, unique, and historical special collections, especially those that illuminate the rich cultural heritage of Pittsburgh and Western Pennsylvania.
 These historical collections are held at CLP - Main in Oakland, as well as in neighborhood libraries throughout the City of Pittsburgh.

 Allegheny City Historic Reading Room

 Located at CLP – Allegheny – a collection of rare materials dedicated to the history of Allegheny City and the North Side.